 Florida Education Finance Program.
 The major portion of the District's State support is distributed under the provisions of the Florida Education Finance Program ("FEFP"), which was enacted by the State Legislature in 1973.
 Basic FEFP funds are provided on a weighted full-time equivalent ("FTE") student basis and through a formula that takes into account: (i) varying program costs; (ii) cost differentials between districts; (iii) differences in per-student costs due to the density of student population; and (iv) the required level of local support (the "Required Local Effort").
 Program cost factors are determined by the State Legislature each year.
 The amount of FEFP funds disbursed by the State is adjusted four times during each year to reflect changes in FTE and in other variables comprising the formula, as well as to compensate for increases or decreases in ad valorem tax revenue resulting from adjustments to the valuation of non-exempt property in each county.
 To participate in FEFP funding, the District must levy a minimum millage for operating purposes, which is set by the State Department of Education.
-See "REVENUE SOURCES OF THE DISTRICT - Local Sources - Ad Valorem Taxes" herein.
-The District's FEFP receipts for Fiscal Year 2016-2017 were approximately \$1.5 billion, were approximately \$1.5 billion for Fiscal Year 2017-2018 and were budgeted to be \$1.5 billion in Fiscal Year 2018-2019, which amounts include the Required Local Effort millage (as described below under " - Local Sources").
+The District's FEFP receipts for Fiscal Year 2017-18 were approximately \$1.5 billion, were approximately \$1.5 billion for Fiscal Year 2018-19 and were budgeted to be approximately \$1.6 billion in Fiscal Year 2019-20, which amounts include the Required Local Effort millage (as described below under "-Local Sources").